Notice: I receive compensation if you buy something through affiliate links on this post. This does not change the price you would pay.

 Both models work well with all other mixtures, such as cake batters, cookies, frostings, egg whites, and creams.
 However, the KitchenAid KSM150P Artisan can handle slightly bigger quantities, such as several batches of cookies at a time.

-Both models have direct-drive motors, which utilize electric power more efficiently.
+Both KitchenAid mixers have direct-drive motors that utilize electric power more efficiently.
 Hence, they require less current than belt-driven motors to achieve the same level of performance.

 So, we know the tasks these KitchenAid mixers can handle, but how much can they hold?